-Vertex (US company) who make cystic fibrosis drugs are claiming they have invested billions into research and must price the drug at a high to cut losses and invest in future drugs.
-Orkambi is a life-changing cystic fibrosis drug which is unaffordable to the NHS and Vertex are refusing to cut their prices.
-Parents have been desperately campaigning to get access to the drugs for their children with cystic fibrosis, whilst a paper by professor of economics (Aidan Hollis) at Calgary University in Canada estimated that they will make £17 billion ($21.2 bn) from Orkambi and Kalydeco – their two cystic fibrosis drugs.
+The US company, Vertex, is claiming that it must price its cystic fibrosis drug, Orkambi, at a high level to cut losses and invest in future drugs.
+Orkambi is a life-changing cystic fibrosis drug which is currently unaffordable to the NHS and Vertex is refusing to cut their prices.
+Parents have been desperately campaigning to get access to the drugs for their children with cystic fibrosis.
+However, a paper by professor of economics (Aidan Hollis) at Calgary University in Canada estimates that Vertex will make £17 billion ($21.2 bn) from Orkambi and Kalydeco – its two cystic fibrosis drugs.

-Vertex prices mean that it would cost £104,000 per patient per year for Orkambi – the drug is not a cure for cystic fibrosis, and their accounts show product revenues in the second quarter of 2019 are at a 25% increase from last year.
-Vertex are currently developing a new drug containing both the previous drugs and a third element.
-The new drug is estimated to help 90% of cystic fibrosis sufferers, whereas the current drugs only help a small proportion.
+Vertex’s prices mean that it would cost £104,000 per patient per year for Orkambi.
+The company’s accounts show product revenues in the second quarter of 2019 up 25% on last year.
+Vertex is currently developing a new drug containing both the previous drugs and a third drug.
+The new drug is estimated to help 90% of cystic fibrosis sufferers, whereas the current drugs only help a small proportion of patients.

 Full story in The Guardian, 12 August 2019